bhavyakaushik17/DEIASO/README.md

 # DEIASO
-Detection and Identification Of Alarming Sounds - Visual &amp; Tactile Response - for the Hearing Impaired
+Detection and Identification Of Alarming Sounds - Visual &amp; Tactile Response - a SmartBand - for the Hearing Impaired